 The archaeology program at Trent is one of the largest in Canada, with twelve permanent faculty offering a wide range of courses across the breadth of the discipline.
-The Archaeology program offers two different degrees: an Honours B.Sc. in Archaeology or an Honours B.A. in Archaeology with a specialization in Anthropological or Classical Archaeology.
+The Archaeology program offers different degree choices: a single-major Honours Archaeology program, and a joint-major Honours program, consisting of Archaeology and another program that Trent offers.
+Depending on options taken, you will receive a Bachelor of Arts (B.A.) or a Bachelor of Science (B.Sc.).
 More information about the degrees is available in the Academic Calendar.
 The analytical, reasoning and practical skills that students gain in the classroom, field, and lab provide a solid foundation for a variety of career choices.

 Our students take courses in archaeological field methods and laboratory techniques, the archaeology of the different regions of the world, and comparative archaeological studies on topics such as state formation, warfare, and more.
 The department regularly offers archaeological field schools in Belize, Ontario and Greece.
 In addition to these sub-disciplines of the field, we are also committed to training archaeologists to be conscious of their legal and ethical roles as stewards and ambassadors of cultural heritage.